 Ease of Spinning

 For this metric, the first thing to note is that the mechanism to spin the colander varies across models.
-Five spinners use a crank arm, three use a push button, and one uses a pull handle/arm.
-Any of these types of mechanisms can work effectively and ergonomically, but there were certain limitations to each type.
+Five spinners use a crank arm, four use a push button, and one uses a pull handle/arm.
+These types of mechanisms can work effectively and ergonomically, but there were certain limitations to each type.
 Models with a crank arm can struggle to stay in place during the spinning action because the force is not applied in a downward fashion.

 Ease of Braking

-The units with a brake button were hit or miss.
-The OXO Steel Salad Spinner underperformed in this category.
-Despite having a very similar design theme to the OXO Good Grips Salad Spinner, which worked fine here, the OXO Steel Salad Spinner's brake button consistently failed to "bite."
+The OXO Steel Salad Spinner, however, underperformed in this category.
+Despite having a very similar design theme to the OXO Good Grips Salad Spinner, which worked fine here, the OXO Steel's brake button consistently failed to "bite."
 Even after pressing the button with considerable pressure, the colander would still struggle to come to a complete stop.

 Ease of Cleaning